Steps of PPAP during new development | Production part approval process

 The significant production run shall be from 1 hour to 8 hours of production.
 Also quantity produced can be a minimum of 300 consecutive parts or as specified by the customer.
 The significant production run shall be done at the production site with production tools, production materials, production process & production operators.

-When PPAP submission is required?
+When is PPAP submission required?

 Production Part Approval Process (PPAP) shall be required for each part before the first quantity shipment in the situations mentioned below:

-• A new part or product.
+• A new part.

 • Correction of an abnormality on a previously submitted part.